Oregon Scientific: History

 In 2000, one of the company's weather radios was recalled for errors in reporting severe weather warnings.

 In 2005 to 2006, the company opened its own retail stores with locations in Los Angeles, Palo Alto and Tualatin.
 These stores round out their retail locations currently in Italy, China, Singapore and Hong Kong.

 The French subsidiary, Oregon Scientific France SARL, has been liquidated in December 2020.
-The UK subsidiary, Oregon Scientific (UK) Ltd., is in the process of being struck off by Companies House (April 2022) following the difficult trading conditions during the global Covid-19 pandemic and Brexit when the UK left the European Common Market.
+The UK subsidiary, Oregon Scientific (UK) Ltd., has now been struck off by Companies House and confirmed as non trading (7 February 2023) following the difficult trading conditions during the global Covid-19 pandemic and Brexit when the UK left the European Common Market.

-In 2021, Oregon Scientific launched its rebranded range of home weather stations moving away from their numbering format to named.
+In 2021, Oregon Scientific launched a rebranded range of home weather stations moving away from their numbering format to named.
 These were named after astrometric events in the Solar System: Moon, Venus, Eclipse, Mars etc. These continue to be produced by IDT International and distributed globally through limited channels.

+IDT International no longer maintains their website with no updates since 2018 and also financial statements removed.
+The website also has an expired certificate which would lead us to believe that that their 2021 relaunch failed.